 If you are not directly involved in the accident, e.g. you are a witness or just a passing motorist there are certain things you need to do.

 Under French law you must provide assistance in the event of an accident.
-If you fail to do so you may be liable to prosecution with imprisonment and large fines being the potential outcome.
+If you fail to do so you may be liable to prosecution with imprisonment or large fines.
 You must however remain safe at all times so do not endanger yourself unnecessarily.

 If the road isn’t blocked the first thing to do is make sure you are not blocking the carriageway yourself.
 This may prevent emergency vehicles attending the scene.
 On exiting your vehicle ensure you put on a hi-vis vest or jacket and put on your hazard warning lights.
-It may also be worth getting the other occupants out of the car and get them into a safe place away from the road.
+It’s also best to get other occupants out of the car and get them into a safe place.
 Once everyone is safe place your warning triangle 30m behind your vehicle.
 Please make sure it is safe to do so.

 Once this has been done you can begin warning other road users by waving them down to slow their approach.
 If you have a phone available now would be the time to call for emergency services and then offer any first aid assistance you can.
 For those of you with a smartphone, why not download one of the free first aid app’s such as the St Johns Ambulance.

 Before you call the emergency services it would be worth remembering the mnemonic that the majority of UK emergency services use.

 To make it easier we’ve shortened it slightly to remove some of the items that aren’t required to CHALET.

 - Casualties – number, types, severities and condition

 - Hazards – types, severity, impact, status (e.g. power lines, dangerous vehicles, debris etc)

 - Access – traffic, obstructions, safe routes into scene